microsoft/vscode-docs/docs/remote/troubleshooting.md

 Native modules bundled with (or dynamically acquired for) a VS Code extension must be recompiled [using Electron's `electron-rebuild`](https://electronjs.org/docs/tutorial/using-native-node-modules).
 However, VS Code Server runs a standard (non-Electron) version of Node.js, which can cause binaries to fail when used remotely.

-Resolution: Extensions need to be modified to solve this problem.
+**Resolution:** Extensions need to be modified to solve this problem.
 They will need to include (or dynamically acquire) both sets of binaries (Electron and standard Node.js) for the "modules" version in Node.js that VS Code ships and then check to see if `context.executionContext === vscode.ExtensionExecutionContext.Remote` in their activation function to set up the correct binaries.
 See the [extension guide](/api/advanced-topics/remote-extensions#using-native-node.js-modules) for details.

 ### Extensions fail due to missing modules

 Extensions that rely on Electron or VS Code base modules (not exposed by the extension API) without providing a fallback can fail when running remotely.
 You may see errors in the Developer Tools console like `original-fs` not being found.

-Resolution: Remove the dependency on an Electron module or provide a fallback.
+**Resolution:** Remove the dependency on an Electron module or provide a fallback.
 See the [extension guide](/api/advanced-topics/remote-extensions#avoid-using-electron-modules) for details.

 ### Cannot access / transfer remote workspace files to local machines

 Extensions that open workspace files in external applications may encounter errors because the external application cannot directly access the remote files.

-Resolution: We are investigating options for how extensions might be able to transfer files from the remote workspace to solve this problem.
+**Resolution:** None currently.
+We are investigating options for how extensions might be able to transfer files from the remote workspace to solve this problem.

 ### Cannot access attached device from extension

 Extensions that access locally attached devices will be unable to connect to them when running remotely.

-Resolution: We are investigating the best approach to solve this problem.
+**Resolution:** None currently.
+We are investigating the best approach to solve this problem.

 ## Questions and feedback